SRFA07/Portfolio/README.md

-# Reebal Faakhir Andrabi — Portfolio
+# Syed Reebal Faakhir Andrabi — Portfolio

 A recruiter-facing portfolio built to answer one question in 90 seconds: *can this person solve hard technical problems?* Research-first, dark, minimal.